abdonkath/MTA_Ridership/README.md

 ![MTA Subway ARIMA 727 Prediction](visualizations/arima727.png)

 We see that this model capture the peaks and the dips in ridership unlike the first ARIMA model.
-The calculated MAPE is 16.33%.
-This is an improvement compare to the first ARIMA model.
+The predicted ridership on June 6, 2024 is 1,986,790, which is a lot closer to the actual value.
+And, the calculated MAPE is 16.33%.
+These are an improvement compare to the first ARIMA model.
 However, as we look closer to the graph, we observe that the predicted peaks are remaining relatively flat while the dips are growing deeper each weekend.
 This suggest that while the model picks up on weekly seasonality, it has issue adapting how much the ridership rises and falls.

+(In progress ...)